-Exercise instruction and support will be provided in class and you will use the techniques taught to plan your shoot.
+Exercise instruction and equipment will be provided in class and you will use the techniques taught to gather your footage.
 The given exercises are easy and effective and have a step-by-step approach that many will find useful.

 Learning Objectives